woox2k/rust_guitar/README.md

 **Usage**:
 - Extract package
 - Bind **file_midi.sh**, **aplaymidi.sh**, **kill_aplaymidi.sh** and **kill_midi.sh** to keyboard shortcut
-- Set `input_sensitivity` to 1.00 in `~/.local/share/Steam/steamapps/common/Rust/cfg/client.cfg` I'll try to make the script scale with different input sensitivities in the future but it might result in a rounding errors and bit off-key notes...
+- Set `input_sensitivity` to 1.00 and `graphics.fov` to 85 in `~/.local/share/Steam/steamapps/common/Rust/cfg/client.cfg` I'll try to make the script scale with different input sensitivities in the future but it might result in a rounding errors and bit off-key notes...
 - Run Rust and equip guitar
 - Look directly up in the game.
 All notes are played relative to top position.
 Starting to play from any other position results in off-key notes.
 - Start **file-midi.sh**